Diyanateoh/AMI-mortality-risk-stratification-AI/README.md

 ## Data

 The dataset used in this study is not publicly available due to patient privacy protection and institutional regulations.
-The repository includes a dummy input file (`data/dummy_input_30days.csv`) that mimics the required structure without exposing any individual-level data.

 ---